q3769/conseq4j/README.md

 - The implementation relies on
   JDK's [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) to
   achieve sequential execution of related tasks.
 One single pool of threads is used to facilitate the overall asynchronous execution.
-The concurrency to execute unrelated tasks is generally limited only by the backing thread pool's capacity.
+The concurrency to execute unrelated tasks is generally limited only by the backing work thread pool's capacity.
 - Instead of thread-affinity or bucket hashing, tasks are decoupled from their execution threads.
 All pooled threads are anonymous and interchangeable to execute any tasks.
 Even sequential tasks of the same sequence key may be executed by different threads, albeit in sequential order.
-A task awaiting execution must have been blocked only by its own related task(s) of the same sequence key - as is necessary, and not by unrelated tasks of different sequence keys in the same "bucket" - as is unnecessary.
+When the work thread pool has idle threads available, a task awaiting execution must have been blocked only by its own related task(s) of the same sequence key - as is necessary, and not by unrelated tasks of different sequence keys in the same "bucket" - as is unnecessary.
 This can be a desired advantage over the thread-affinity API style, at the trade-off of lesser syntax and semantic richness than the JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
 - The default general concurrency or max execution thread pool size is either 16 or the JVM run-time's [availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--),